RagnaGerretsen/demo-openapi/README.md

 # Demo OpenAPI
-This is a demo project to demo openapi.
+This is a demo project to demo openapi and the use of starters for your application.
 It shows how to use OpenApi for an incoming request API and a client API.
 There is also an example of a client API without using OpenApi - with a very bad error that could never happen with OpenAPI.